-The Committee comprises three non-executive directors.
+The Committee comprise of three non-executive directors.

-The Committee assists the board in fulfilling its oversight responsibilities for the financial reporting process, the system of internal control and risk management, and the Bank's process for monitoring compliance with laws and regulations.
+The Committee assists the board in fulfilling its oversight responsibilities for the financial reporting process, the system of internal controls and risk management, and the bank's process for monitoring compliance with laws and regulations.
 The committee meets on a quarterly basis.